-Low cost: Expense ratios for many index ETFs are low compared to actively-managed mutual funds that focus on similar areas of the capital markets.
+Low cost: Expense ratios for many index ETFs are low compared to actively-managed mutual funds that focus on similar areas of the markets.
 The main cost advantage of index-based ETFs stems from the fact that they generally don’t attempt to outperform the market like actively managed funds or ETFs do.
-In investment terminology, index-based ETFs are all about beta, not alpha, so fund companies don’t need to hire analysts to research the companies that are likely to outperform their indexes.
+In investment terminology, index-based ETFs are all about beta (tracking the index), not alpha (outperforming the index), so fund companies don’t need to hire analysts to research the companies that are likely to outperform their indexes.
 Nor do ETFs have investment minimums or fees for early redemptions, although it should be noted that certain brokers may impose early redemption fees.

 Caveat: Of course, on most ETFs you will pay a commission and bid-ask spread (the difference in price between the market price for buying the ETF and the market price for selling the ETF), which can erode any cost advantage ETFs may have relative to mutual funds.
 Furthermore, with the explosive growth of ETFs, not all are low cost.
 For example, some narrowly focused ETFs have significantly higher expense ratios than you’d expect.
 In addition, there is a trend toward more actively managed ETFs, which brings with it higher expense ratios.
 Lastly, some ETFs that hold less liquid positions can have wide bid-ask spreads, which can further add to the investment costs.
 In general, if you are likely to hold the ETF for only a short period of time, all other factors being equal, look for ETFs that have low bid-ask spreads, typically those under 0.25% of the share price.